 Vacuum Inside The Tactical Backpack

-Clean up the inside of your bag with a vacuum cleaner attachment.
+Clean up the inside of your assault backpack with a vacuum cleaner attachment.
 Vacuuming removes dirt and trash from your bag without harming it.

 Find The Care Instructions